Kerb Descent

 • Drivers who go all the way round mini-roundabouts!

-• People driving whilst holding a mobile to their ear – how much does hands free cost?
+• People driving whilst holding a mobile to their ear – how much does hands-free cost?

 • And people driving wearing shades when it’s overcast.